libretro/libretro-cap32/readme.md

 ## Usage

-launch a TAPE (cdt), DSK or M3U, and game should autostart.
+Launch a TAPE (cdt), DSK or M3U, and game should autostart.

 ## Control